 Please make every effort to arrive 15 minutes early for the test.
 After the test begins, late comers will need to reschedule their test to a different time.

-To set up a time to take the Accuplacer assessment, please call a College Counselor at the campus you plan to attend.
+To set up a time to take the Accuplacer Placement test, please call a College Counselor at the campus you plan to attend.
 They will help you get started.

 For all portions of the Accuplacer, students may retest once per subject per semester, providing documentation of review of subject matter prior to retesting and wait a period of one week after taking their last test.
 The highest score is used.